 We have three Echo Dots in our house.
 We primarily use them to play music, answer questions or set alarms, but the Skills & Games function on the Alexa app has some really fun things to keep tweens and teens entertained or even learning.
 Common Sense Media lists 19 great skills for kids and teens.

 - Song Quiz.
 Think Name That Tune where you pick the musical genre.

 - Travel Quest.
 Kids get a virtual passport, answer questions and learn facts as they travel to different countries.

 - Escape the Room.
 Using simple directions, teens search a virtual room, gather clues and solve a puzzle.

 - Would You Rather and Would You Rather for Family (this is the more PG version)

 - The Magic Door.
 An interactive adventure game.

 - Heads Up!
 Alexa takes the popular app to audio, giving you clues so you can guess the word before time runs out.
 There are free decks of cards and then others you can buy.

 - Bingo.
 Print Bingo cards and off you go.

-A final option is registering for the Kids Cook Real Food eCourse (register until March 16 and then it closes until June).
-Though the beginner lessons work better for younger kids, the advanced video lessons cover knife skills, sauteing vegetables and making basic sauces and kids can watch and learn from home.
+A final option is registering for the Kids Cook Real Food eCourse.
+Though the beginner lessons work better for younger kids, the advanced video lessons cover knife skills, sautéing vegetables and making basic sauces and kids can watch and learn from home.